 How to book office space in Amsterdam

-Each provider of office space in Amsterdam will have their own procedure and requirements for renting space, including the amount to be paid upfront to secure the booking.
+Each provider of office space in Amsterdam has their own procedure for renting space.
 Co-working spaces normally charge a membership fee to join a network.

 Once you’ve found a space, you will probably want to arrange a viewing.
-When your heart is set, you’ll need to sign up for a certain period (usually between 3 months and a year) and pay the necessary upfront fees.
-If you need to sign a lengthy contract, you may want to get it checked by a lawyer.
+When your heart is set, sign up for a certain period (usually between three months and a year) and pay upfront fees.
+If you need to sign a lengthy contract, you may want to also get it checked by a lawyer.

 Cost of office space in Amsterdam

-The cost of renting office space in Amsterdam can vary from a few hundred to a few thousand euros a month depending on exactly what is being provided.
-Factors to take into consideration include:
+The cost of renting office space in Amsterdam can vary from a few hundred to a few thousand euros a month depending on exactly what is available.
+Factors to take into consideration include things such as:

-- What additional services or facilities are being provided
+- What additional services or facilities are available

 - What district of Amsterdam the premises is located in